 Courses for which a student receives a poor or failing grade can be retaken.
 Students normally must pay tuition when they retake a course.
-Once the course has been successfully completed, the grade in for the original course will be replaced with an R (repeated course), and only the new grade will impact the student's cumulative grade point average.
-If a student retakes a course with a PI, the PI will be replaced with the new grade.
+Once the course has been successfully completed, the grade will show for the new course but the original PI will remain on the transcript.
+Only the new grade will impact the student's cumulative grade point average.